 I haven't faced this one because we've always added new tasks both to the backlog and to the current sprint if we thought necessary.

 Also, as the Gamasutra article mentions, this can make the developers feel like working on peaks: Now I've got work, now I don't.
-It is better to have a steady rythm of work along all the project.
+It is better to have a steady rhythm of work along all the project.

 Start managing stories and sprints before all the people are on the team

 This is the worst one.
 Once, I faced having all the project planned before even knowing what do I was supposed to do.
-I had to choose tasks I didn't knew what they meaned or what time would take, and even estimate them.
+I had to choose tasks I didn't knew what they meant or what time would take, and even estimate them.
 As a result, we had to re-arrange tasks in sprints almost every three weeks.

 Remember: If you're not going to develop something, ask who is going to develop it at least for advice.